-Significant risk Risk relates to Audit team's assessment Planned audit procedures Valuation of land and buildings Council carries out revaluation for operational land and buildings on rolli five yearly basis.
-The valuation of these assets represents a significant estimate by management in the financial statement due to size of the numbers involved and the sensitivity of this estimate to changes in key assumption.
-We therefore identified valuation of la and building as a significant risk, particularly focused on the valuer's key assumptions and input to the valuations.
-Additionally for assets not revalued in the year, management will need to ensure the carrying value in the Authority's financial statement is not materially different from the current value at the financial statement's date instructions issued to valuation experts and the scope of their work; Evaluate the competence, capabilities and objectivity of the valuation expert; Write to the valuer to confirm the basis on which the valuation was carried out to ensure that the requirements of the Code are met and discuss this basis where there are any departures from the Code; Challenge the information and assumptions used by the valuer to assess completeness and consistency with our understanding; Assess how management have challenged the valuations produced by the professional valuer to assure themselves that these represent the materially correct current value; Engage our own valuation expert to assess the instructions issued by the council to the valuer, the scope of the council's valuers' work, the council's valuers' reports and assumptions that underpin the valuations Test on a sample basis, revaluations made during the year to see if they are input correctly into the Authority's asset register; Evaluate the assumptions made by management for any assets not revalued during the year and determination of current value of these assets
+Significant risk Risk relates to Audit team's assessment Planned audit procedures Valuation of land and buildings Page 23 Council Council carries out revaluation for operational land and buildings on rolling five yearly basis.
+The valuation of these assets represents a significant estimate by management in the financial statement due to size of the numbers involved and the sensitivity of this estimate to changes in key assumptions.
+We therefore identified valuation of land and building as a significant risk, particularly focused on the valuer's key assumptions and input to the valuations.
+Additionally for assets not revalued in the year, management will need to ensure the carrying value in the Authority's financial statement is not materially different from the current value at the financial statement's date We will: Evaluate management's processes and assumptions for the calculation of the estimate, the instructions issued to valuation experts and the scope of their work; Evaluate the competence, capabilities and objectivity of the valuation expert; Write to the valuer to confirm the basis on which the valuation was carried out to ensure that the requirements of the Code are met and discuss this basis where there are any departures from the Code; Challenge the information and assumptions used by the valuer to assess completeness and consistency with our understanding; Assess how management have challenged the valuations produced by the professional valuer to assure themselves that these represent the materially correct current value; Engage our own valuation expert to assess the instructions issued by the council to the valuer, the scope of the council's valuers' work, the council's valuers' reports and assumptions that underpin the valuations Test on a sample basis, revaluations made during the year to see if they are input correctly into the Authority's asset register; Evaluate the assumptions made by management for any assets not revalued during the year and how management has satisfied themselves that these are not materially different to current value; and For all assets not formally revalued, evaluate the judgement made by management or others in determination of current value of these assets